William II, Elector of Hesse: Early life

 William was the eldest surviving son of William I, Elector of Hesse and Wilhelmina Caroline of Denmark and Norway.
 With the Hessian troops, he was involved in the War of the Sixth Coalition against Napoleon in 1813.
-He succeeded as Elector of Hesse (a title that was moribund after the dissolution of the Holy Roman Empire in 1806) on his father's death in 1821.
+He succeeded as Elector of Hesse (a title that was moribund after the dissolution of the Holy Roman Empire in 1806) after his father's death in 1821.

+Upon succeeding his father as Elector, he halted the construction of the Chattenburg palace.
+Instead, he focused on expanding the Residenzpalais in Kassel.

 Personal life

 On 13 February 1797 in Berlin, William married Princess Augusta of Prussia, fourth daughter of King Frederick William II of Prussia.
 They had six children: